rakshitajain1311/openai-quickstart-fastapi/README.md

 You should now be able to access the app at [http://localhost:5001](http://localhost:5001)!

 This repogitory is based on the Flask code at [openai-quickstart-python](https://github.com/openai/openai-quickstart-python).
-For the full context behind Flask app, check out the [Flask tutorial](https://beta.openai.com/docs/quickstart).
+For the full context behind this example app, check out the [tutorial](https://beta.openai.com/docs/quickstart).

 ## Reference